 - B.S. in Electrical Engineering, Old Dominion University

 Her research interests include nonlinear systems and control theory, model-free control, and data-driven control strategies.
 She has successfully applied control methods to photonic devices, unmanned aerial vehicles, and traffic flow networks.
 Her research is supported by government agencies such as Georgia Department of Transportation.
 Her research has attracted over $200,000 in external funding.

-- Clouatre and M. Thitsa, “Data-driven Sliding Mode Control for Pulses of Fluorescence in STED Microscopy Based on Förster Resonance Energy Transfer Pairs”, MRS Advances, (In Press).
+- M. Clouatre and M. Thitsa, “Data-driven Sliding Mode Control for Pulses of Fluorescence in STED Microscopy Based on Förster Resonance Energy Transfer Pairs”, MRS Advances, vol. 5, 2020, pp. 1557-1565.

 - S. Gray, L. A. Duﬀaut Espinosa, and M. Thitsa,“Left Inversion of Analytic Nonlinear SISO Systems via Formal Power Series Methods,”Automatica, vol. 50, 2014, pp. 2381-2388.

 - M. Thitsa and W. S. Gray, “On the Radius of Convergence of Interconnected Analytic Nonlinear Input-Output Systems,” SIAM Journal of Control and Optimization, vol. 50, 2012, pp. 2786-2813.